 Here we present an adaptation of the VCF specification for GWAS summary statistics storage that is amenable to high-throughput analyses and robust data sharing and integration.
-We implement open-source tools to convert summary statistics in plain text tabular formats to GWAS-VCF, and libraries for reading or querying this format and integrating with existing analysis tools.
+We implement open-source tools to convert existing summary statistics formats to GWAS-VCF, and libraries for reading or querying this format and integrating with existing analysis tools.
 Finally, we provide complete GWAS summary statistics for over 10,000 traits in GWAS-VCF.
 These resources enable convenient and efficient secondary analyses of GWAS summary statistics and support future tool development.

 Code availability